GenesisFR/HowToBecomeGoodAtShooters/README.md

 - definition: a set of items supporting a specific playstyle or solving a problem
 - you have to define what you're trying to go for (DPS, tank, crowd control, healing, etc), for which group scaling and for which difficulty
 - from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: AR/Ceska/Obliterate/CHC for DPS, Alps/Safeguard/repair skills for healer, etc)
-- look in your stash, craft, buy or farm the necessary pieces to make a first version of the build, recalibrate if necessary
+- look in your stash, craft, buy or farm the necessary pieces to make a first version of the build (ideally with the right talents and attributes), recalibrate if necessary
 - test it in the desired situation and see if it works
 - if it doesn't, make some adjustments and try it again
 - once it works, start farming for pieces with better rolls and/or optimize them (if you have the resources)